Numerical approach to compressible shallow-water dynamics of neutron-star spreading layers: Numerical algorithm

 In order to find a reconstructed value of a conservative variable at the edge center $\vector{M}_{ij}$ (see Figure \ref{fig:geo}) we need to find forward and backward slopes $p_{ij}^+$ and $p_{ij}^-$.
 With $r=p_{ij}^-/p_{ij}^+$ we can introduce a flux limiter function $\varphi(r)$ that turns two slopes into one limited slope in order to avoid spurious oscillations.
 The flux limiter should also be dependent on the local geometry.
 Dropping the temporal index $n$, the reconstructed values can be defined as

-We can find slopes by finding 2 points on our mesh: $\vector{H}_{ij}^+$ and $\vector{H}_{ij}^-$.
+We can find slopes by finding two points on our mesh: $\vector{H}_{ij}^+$ and $\vector{H}_{ij}^-$.
 If we know the values of the conservative variables in this point, we can find the slopes using

-The process of finding these ``special'' points depends on the mesh.
-An example is given on the Figure \ref{fig:geo}.
+The process of finding these special points depends on the mesh.
+An example is given in Figure \ref{fig:geo}.
 Let us denote the set of all neighboring faces of a cell $K_i$ as $\mathcal{W}(i)$.
 It is different from $\mathcal{V}(i)$ because $\mathcal{W}(i)$ also contains neighboring faces of $K_i$ that share only one common vertice.
 Connecting the face center $\vector{B}_i$ with the point $\vector{M}_{ij}$ results in a line.
-We have to find $K_{ij_1}^-$, the most backward neighboring element of $K_i$. (in Fig \ref{fig:geo} it is a face with a center $\vector{B}_{ij_1}^-$ ) We can define it formally as
+We have to find $K_{ij_1}^-$, the most backward neighboring element of $K_i$ (in Figure \ref{fig:geo} it is a face with a center $\vector{B}_{ij_1}^-$).
+We can define it formally as